-A caster works in a foundry, which is a place that is specifically designed to handle hot metals.
+A metal caster works in a foundry, which is a place that is specifically designed to handle hot metals.
 There is a central fire area or forge that allows for the heating of the metal to make it liquid.
-A caster then takes the molten liquid metal and pours it into casts or molds to form metal shapes that are then sanded, grinded, and polished before being finished.
-A caster works with all types of metals and different molds.
+A metal caster then takes the molten liquid metal and pours it into casts or molds to form metal shapes that are then sanded, ground, and polished before being finished.
 Some casters make their own molds or casts from different materials such as metal, wax, and sand.
-Metals casters work with all types of metals to produce different molded shapes.

 A metal caster is responsible for measuring the amount of metal to be heated.
 They then heat the metal in the fire and regulate the temperature to keep the metal at a certain pouring temperature.
 The metal caster works with different types of metals and understands the different methods of liquefying them.
 Some metals are softer and melt at a lower temperature, and some metals like iron and bronze only melt at very high temperatures.
 An expert caster knows the differences in metal types and is able to work with them in different fire ovens to get them to the correct temperatures for casting.